dpgil/tstorage-rs/README.md

 The database stores points in "partitions," which are time-based chunks responsible for all data points within a specific time range.
 Partitions can be "hot" (in memory, writable) or "cold" (on disk, read-only).
 When flushed to disk, all points in a partition are stored in the same file.

 The database maintains a list of partitions stored in ascending time range.
 When a data point is attempted to be inserted in the database, the responsible partition is found and the data point is inserted.
-If the data point is in the future relative to all parititons, a new partition is created.
+If the data point is in the future relative to all parititons, a new partition (or multiple new partitions) are created.
 For example, suppose we have a storage instance that allows for 2 "hot" partitions, illustrated by the following:

 ┌────────────────┐   ┌────────────────┐   ┌────────────────┐   ┌────────────────┐   ┌────────────────┐
 │                │   │                │   │                │   │                │   │                │